Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 580, in theory, should perform quite a bit faster than the GeForce GTX 1060 3GB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 580 should theoretically be a lot better than the GeForce GTX 1060 3GB overall. (explain)

-Texel RateThe Radeon RX 580 is quite a bit (about 67%) more effective at anisotropic filtering than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe Radeon RX 580 should be a lot (about 67%) better at texture filtering than the GeForce GTX 1060 3GB. (explain)

-Pixel RateThe GeForce GTX 1060 3GB will be a lot (about 80%) faster with regards to anti-aliasing than the Radeon RX 580, and will be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 1060 3GB will be a lot (approximately 80%) more effective at anti-aliasing than the Radeon RX 580, and capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison